At the University of Redlands, students can pursue their passions and potential.

-Founded in 1907, the University of Redlands offers over 50 programs of study that reflect an interest in providing a wide-ranging and multidisciplinary intellectual experience.
+Founded in 1907, the University of Redlands offers more than 50 undergraduate and graduate programs of study that reflect an interest in providing a wide-ranging and multidisciplinary intellectual experience.
 Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 42,000 square feet of space for the Art, Art History, and Theatre programs.
 The average class size is 18–22, and professors know each student by name.
-A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and an energetic student life make Redlands a perfect fit for any student.
+A diverse curriculum, innovative professors, a variety of study abroad programs, and an energetic student life offer students a wealth of opportunities.

-Nearby majestic mountains frame classic architecture, and our 160-acre campus features a labyrinth, community gardens, century-old oak trees, and iconic buildings like the Memorial Chapel.
-The city of Redlands is home to more than a dozen parks, cultural institutions like the Redlands Bowl and Lincoln Memorial Shrine, a quaint historical downtown, shopping, and fine dining.
-Students can hop on a bike or jump in a car with friends to explore the beauty of Redlands and all of Southern California—the bustle of Los Angeles, beauty of the desert, excitement of the beach, and serenity of the mountains are all within an hour’s drive.
+Nearby majestic mountains frame classic architecture, and the 160-acre campus features a labyrinth, community gardens, century-old oak trees, and iconic buildings such as the Memorial Chapel.
+The city of Redlands is home to more than a dozen parks, cultural institutions such as the Redlands Bowl and Lincoln Memorial Shrine, a quaint historical downtown, shopping, and fine dining.
+Students can hop on a bike or jump in a car with friends to explore Redlands and all of Southern California—the bustle of Los Angeles, beauty of the desert, excitement of the beach, and serenity of the mountains are all within an hour’s drive.

 See the world while you study

-There are dozens of study abroad options that University of Redlands students can choose from in Europe, Asia, Africa, Latin America, and Australia.
-More than half of our Bulldogs decide to study abroad.
+University of Redlands students can choose from dozens of study abroad options in Europe, Asia, Africa, Latin America, and Australia.
+More than half of the University’s undergraduates decide to study abroad.
 One popular destination is Salzburg, where over the past 50 years more than 3,000 Redlands students have studied at a historic 16th-century building owned by the University.
 Because students take their scholarships and financial aid packages with them overseas, international study is affordable for everyone.
 Rachel Smith ’13, now an insight analyst with Burberry responsible for data analysis in North and South America, was a triple major in Global Business, Math, and German and says studying abroad prepared her for this career: “It made an enduring impact in all aspects of my life because I gained strong self-confidence and independence.”

 An education like no other